humanlab/dissonance-twitter-dataset/README.md

 # Dissonance Twitter Dataset
-Dataset collected from annotating tweets for dissonance.
-The annotation guidelines:
+Dataset collected from annotating tweets for within-person dissonance.
+The annotators used the following flowchart as a guide:
 ![image info](./annotation_format/Annotation_Guidelines.jpg)

 This folder contains the following files: